Roqum/roqum.github.io/content/en/project/VoxelEngine.md

 draft = false
 title = 'Voxel Renderer / Engine'
-categories = ['Vulkan', 'C++', 'SDL'] projectDescription = ["An ongoing project to explore graphics and engine programming with Vulkan.
+categories = ['Vulkan', 'C++', 'SDL'] projectDescription = ["An ongoing side project to explore graphics and engine programming with Vulkan.
 The goal is to render a voxel world with a focus on performance and visual quality optimization."]
 +++

 <br>